Vanguard TV-3BU

 Vanguard TV-3BU, also called Vanguard Test Vehicle-Three Backup, was the second flight of the American Vanguard rocket.
 An unsuccessful attempt to place an unnamed satellite, Vanguard 1B, into orbit, the rocket was launched on 5 February 1958.
 It was launched from LC-18A at the Cape Canaveral Air Force Station.
-Fifty-seven seconds after launch, control of the vehicle was lost and it failed to achieve orbit.
+Fifty-seven seconds after launch, control of the vehicle was lost, and it failed to achieve orbit.
 At 57 seconds, the booster suddenly pitched down.
 The skinny second stage broke in half from aerodynamic stress, causing the Vanguard to tumble end-over-end before a range safety officer sent the destruct command.
 The cause of the failure was attributed to a spurious guidance signal that caused the first stage to perform unintended pitch maneuvers.
 Vanguard TV-3BU only reached an altitude of 6.1 km, the goal was 3840 km.

 History

 Early Vanguard project tests had no failures.
-Vanguard TV-0, Vanguard Test Vehicle zero was a successful one-stage test done on 8 December 1956.
+Vanguard TV-0, Vanguard Test Vehicle zero, was a successful one-stage test done on 8 December 1956.
 Vanguard TV-1 was a successful one-stage test done on 1 May 1957.
 Vanguard TV-2 was a successful stage one test on 23 October 1957.
 Vanguard TV-3BU failure followed Vanguard TV-3 failure, putting the project in chaos.
-But the next launch, Vanguard 1 on Vanguard TV-4 was successful and put into orbit the fourth artificial Earth orbital satellite and the first satellite to be solar powered.
+But the next launch, Vanguard 1 on Vanguard TV-4 was successful and put into orbit the fourth artificial Earth orbital satellite and the first satellite to be solar-powered.

-The failure was a setback in the space race, which let the Soviet Union gain.
-Thus Vanguard was not the first rocket to orbit an unmanned satellite.
 The first small-lift launch vehicle was the Sputnik rocket, an uncrewed orbital launch vehicle designed by Sergei Korolev in the Soviet Union, derived from the R-7 Semyorka Intercontinental ballistic missile (ICBM).
 On 4 October 1957, the Sputnik rocket was used to perform the world's first satellite launch, placing Sputnik 1 satellite into a low Earth orbit.
+The failure of TV-3BU was another setback for the United States in the early Space Race with the Soviets.

 Mission

 The main purpose of the Vanguard Test Vehicle launchings was systems testing for the launch vehicle and satellite.
 The program objectives for the satellite were to conduct micrometeorite impact and geodetic measurements from Earth orbit.
-Engineering studies included electron charge and temperature of the satellite.
-The IGY Vanguard satellite program was designed with the purpose of launching one or more Earth-orbiting satellites during the International Geophysical Year (IGY), which ended on 31 December 1958.
+Engineering studies included the electron charge and temperature of the satellite.
+The IGY Vanguard satellite program was designed to launch one or more Earth-orbiting satellites during the International Geophysical Year (IGY), which ended on 31 December 1958.